HL7/davinci-alerts/source/pages/index.md

 1. Event or request by patient or Healthcare Facility triggers an alert to be sent to an Alert Intermediary ( e.g. clearinghouse).
 1. The Alert Sender notifies the Alert Intermediary by pushing an "Alert" bundle which includes common resources across all Alerts and use case dependent supporting resources.
-1. The Alert Intermediary is responsible for the redistribution of the dat and may customize the data based on end user.
+1. The Alert Intermediary is responsible for the redistribution of the data.
+Note that it may customize the data based on end user.

 ---